mhorpheus/test/DFIR-Hotline.md

 | | | MT | 09:00-17:00 | 08:00-16:00 |
 | | | PST | 08:00-16:00 | 07:00-15:00 |

 The Hotline rotation and call escalation paths for on call personnel on are maintained by PagerDuty system (https://ibm.pagerduty.com/).
-Details documentation on how Hotline is operated by PD, how to use PD for handling calls together with usefull usage hints are documented on [PagerDuty](https://github.ibm.com/XFIR/DFIR-wiki/wiki/DFIR-PagerDuty) page.
+Details documentation on how Hotline is operated by PD, how to use PD for handling calls together with useful usage hints are documented on [PagerDuty](DFIR-PagerDuty.md) page.

 Shifts are allocated on a weekly basis - each cycle starts on Monday morning.
 Every new cycle is started by APAC team on Sunday 23:00 UTC.
 Each Geography is responsible on its own for ensuring that two on-call people are available to cover the assigned shift and are properly scheduled within call routing system.